event

 Jacques-Freymond Auditorium, Rue de Lausanne 132, 1202 Geneva

-We invite you to join us for our next GGC Conference with Vasuki Nesiah, from New York University and Priya S. Gupta, from McGill University on "Lands for the Taking: Neo-Imperialism, Sovereignty, and the Unravelling of International Law".
+Please join us for an important conversation with Vasuki Nesiah, from New York University and Priya S. Gupta, from McGill University, on the challenges that the rise of neo-imperialism poses to the very fabric of international law.

 Add to Calendar